hburden/DAT255/README.md

 2. A  **[Post-mortem Report][PMR]** that outlines your experience with agile practices during the software development project. (individual)

-To pass the course it is extremely important that you read all the course material, participate in lectures and are active in and finish your project.
+To pass the course it is extremely important that you are active in and finish your project.
 If you do not you will fail!
-Remember that this is a master level course and requires considerably more than most bachelor level courses.

 [PMR]: http://lalala.com
 [SDP]: http://lalala.com